kr-g/gitonic/README.md

 ## templates for python pep08 formatters

-all of the following tools are part of `gitonic` standard installation. choose the one what fits best for your needs.
+all of the following tools are part of `gitonic` standard installation (available as extra, see below under installation). choose the one what fits best for your needs.